 Everyone can benefit from understanding that alcohol is not like any other drink: it’s absorbed differently, it’s eliminated differently, and it affects us differently.

-The following content will help you better understand what happens to our bodies when we drink.
+The following will help you better understand what happens to our bodies when we drink.

 How does it all work?

 Your brain controls your body so alcohol has a big effect on the way you behave.
 Simply, the more alcohol in your blood, the more effects it will have.
-Things like: judgment, inhibitions, reaction time, coordination, vision, speech, balance.
+Things like: judgment, inhibitions, reaction time, coordination, vision, speech, balance can be impacted by alcohol consumption.

 Drinking above these limits results in increasing risk.
 Other ways to improve and maintain heart health include regular exercise, and by following Canada’s Food Guide and not smoking.